 If you have been fully admitted to AUM, but have not declared a major of study, you are advised by the Undeclared Advisor in the Warhawk Academic Success Center.

 If you are fully admitted to AUM and have declared a major, you are advised in the School or department in which the major falls.
+Students with less than 45 hours in the College of Liberal Arts and Social Sciences and the College of Science are initially advised in the Office of Central Advising before transitioning to a Faculty advisor.

 Pre-professional Program Advising